aspose-words/Aspose.Words-Documentation/reportingservices/getting-started/install-aspose-words-for-reporting-services/installing-on-the-server-manually/_index.md

 title: Installing on the Server Manually - Aspose.Words for Reporting Services
 articleTitle: Installing on the Server Manually
 linktitle: Installing on the Server Manually
-description: "This page describes manual installation of the Aspose.Words for Reporting Services."
+description: "Manual installation of the Aspose.Words for Reporting Services."
 type: docs
 weight: 30
 url: /reportingservices/installing-on-the-server-manually/